-Outline - Agile Office Estate Strategy
+Outline - Agile Office Estate Strategy (Approved Annex to Jan 2021 Cabinet paper)

 Introduction

 This paper sets out the initial and outline Agile Office Estate (AOE) Strategy for Surrey County Council.
 The purpose of the outline strategy is to gain agreement for the overall direction of travel in relation to our office estate.
 Further engagement with services and partners is required to test the hypotheses and proposals set out in the paper, which will lead to a finalisation of a complete AOE strategy in summer 2021.